Crown Worldwide Group: Important milestones

 In the 55 years that Crown has existed, it has reached and achieved many defining milestones.

-Having previously provided transportation of two expositions for the Louvre Museum, "Le Christ mort" and "Le sacre de Napoleon."
+Having previously provided transportation of two expositions for the Louvre Museum, Le Christ mort and Le Sacre de Napoléon.
 Crown Fine Art handled the relocation of the Mona Lisa in 2005.

 The museum curator sought professional help removing the painting to change the frame and re-hang it.
 The Crown Fine Art team reported that although the Mona Lisa is a small painting, it is so well secured that it is actually heavy.

 In April, 2007, to celebrate the 10th anniversary of the establishment of the Hong Kong SAR Government, China presented two young pandas to Hong Kong.
 Crown Relocations was involved in transporting the pandas to their new home in Ocean Park Hong Kong, a marine-based theme park located on the southern side of Hong Kong Island.
 The giant pandas arrived on 26 April 2007, and were unveiled to the public on 1 July, the 10th anniversary of the Hong Kong SAR government.

-More recently, the newest brand of the Group, Crown Workspace has seen a massive rise since its launch and in 2018 Workspace saw the acquisitions of Fusion Workplace Services (FIL) and Premier Workplace Services.
+More recently, the newest brand of the Group, Crown Workspace has seen a massive rise since its launch and in 2018 Workspace saw the acquisitions of Fusion Workplace Services and Premier Workplace Services.

-Crown Fine Art supported the Rijksmuseum in the start of Operation Night Watch by moving the painting by Rembrandt (1642) for the third time.
+Crown Fine Art supported the Rijksmuseum in the start of Operation Night Watch by moving Rembrandt's The Night Watch painting for the third time.
 Being the biggest and most wide-ranging research and conservation project in the history of Rembrandt's masterpiece, the move, led by the Rijksmuseum alongside Crown Fine Art experts, is the first since 11 December 2003, when Crown Fine Art successfully moved the painting to the Philips Wing in the Rijksmuseum for the museum's ten-year renovation.